RustaceansKenya/driver-development-book/driver_book/src/uart_theory/draft_2.md

 Notice that there are registers that share the same physical space.
 For example.... see below
 ![](./img/UART_registers_expreted.png)

-To understand registers, it's better to first understand the operations that they try to achieve.
+To understand registers, it's better to first understand the operations that they try to achieve in unison.
 So here are the operations...
 1. Setting the Baud rate during configuration
 2. Modem control